Maths Curriculum Statement: Elveden

 At Elveden C of E Primary Academy, these skills are embedded within Maths lessons and developed consistently over time.
 We are committed to ensuring that children are able to recognise the importance of Maths in the wider world and that they are also able to use their mathematical skills and knowledge confidently in their lives in a range of different contexts.
 We want all children to enjoy Mathematics and to experience success in the subject, with the ability to reason mathematically.
 We are committed to developing children’s curiosity about the subject, as well as an appreciation of the beauty and power of Mathematics.

-The content and principles underpinning the 2014 Mathematics curriculum and the Maths curriculum at Elveden reflect those found in high-performing education systems internationally, particularly those of east and south-east Asian countries such as Singapore, Japan, South Korea and China.
-These principles and features characterise this approach and convey how our curriculum is implemented:
+The content and principles underpinning the 2014 Mathematics curriculum and the Maths curriculum at Elveden reflect the mastery approach; mathematical thinking, fluency, variation, representation and structure.
+How our curriculum is implemented:

 - Teachers reinforce an expectation that all children are capable of achieving high standards in Mathematics.